 Do you what would happen to the fate of those who lost the gladiatorial battles?
 They could only hope to be pardoned by the emperor, or the spectators, saving their life.

 Most combat participants were slaves and prisoners but it’s also open to free individuals seeking fame and fortune.

-Every Good Friday, the Pope continues to hold a procession here to honour the memory of the Christian martyrs believed to have died in here.
-Perhaps, that explains the cross at one of the entrances at the Colosseum.
+Every Good Friday, the Pope continues to hold a procession here to honor the memory of the Christian martyrs believed to have died here.
+Perhaps, that explains the cross at one of the entrances to the Colosseum.

 Despite numerous earthquakes and fires, the Colosseum still stood today.
 Though it looks battered and ruined, its majestic beauty still shines through.

 Rome and the Vatican are full of places to see and history to marvel at.
 If you’re going to stay there for a few days only, it’s very impossible to squeeze everything you want to see.
 So, it is wise to do the Hop-on and Hop-Off Bus Pass for 24, 48, and 72 hours!
 This will save you time and you’ll see the places you’ve been dying to visit and have known of from the pages of history books.

 Where to Stay in Rome – Hostel in Rome